I’ve been thinking, Christine says, about those dreams you had a few years ago. The ones about Wellesley.

-There are dreams we return to because we’re stuck on a certain event, and we’re trying got make sense of it, so going forward, we can tell the story differently.
+She stares off again.
+There are dreams we return to because we’re stuck on a certain event, and we’re trying to make sense of it, so going forward, we can tell the story differently.
 That’s what therapy’s about, right?
 She pauses.
 I don’t think you were there to make sense of your story; I think you were trying to change it.

 That’s not allowed?

 Well, never mind how I’d do that, or that it contradicts all of accepted physics—why those events?
 My brother’s birthday party?
-My last Girls Night with Alice Kingsbury?
-The dream I had about retrieving that card from my first grade Art teacher’s desk, after midnight?
-These just don’t sound like defining moments.
+My last Girls Night with Alice Gavelston?
+That dream about breaking into my elementary school after midnight?
+They just don’t sound like defining moments.

 I guess that depends on how you tell the story.